ibm-cloud-docs/EventStreams/eventstreams155.md

 # Bring Your Own Key (BYOK)
 {: #byok}

-{{site.data.keyword.IBM}} uses the following methods to help ensure the security and privacy of your data:
+You can use bring-your-own-key (BYOK) customer-managed encryption keys with IBM Key Protect.
 {:shortdesc}

-##
-{: #cryptographic}

-You can use bring-your-own-key (BYOK) customer-managed encryption keys with IBM Key Protect.

 Encryption keys contain subsets of information, such as the metadata that helps you identify the key, and the _key material_ that's used to encrypt and decrypt data.
-{: shortdesc}

 When you use {{site.data.keyword.keymanagementserviceshort}} to create keys, the service generates cryptographic key material on your behalf that's rooted in cloud-based hardware security modules (HSMs).
 But depending on your business requirements, you might need to generate key material from your internal solution, and then extend your on-premises key management infrastructure onto the cloud by importing keys into {{site.data.keyword.keymanagementserviceshort}}.